killingwolf/OpenStack-Ansible/README.md

 # OpenStack-Ansible
-Install RDO with Ansilbe !
+Install RDO with Ansible !